23 Coastal Kitchen Ideas for Your Dream Seaside Retreat

 Choose Hardware That Reflects Coastal Heritage

-11. Incorporate Reclaimed Wood for Authentic Character
+11. Bring in Reclaimed Wood for Authentic Character

 Coastal kitchen with natural wood elements and white cabinets